broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 Global fields

-- `interval_qc_parameters`: Only the v4 exomes HT has this global annotation
+- `interval_qc_parameters`: Only the v4 exomes HT has this global annotation.

 Row fields

-- `fafmax`: This annotation is stratified by subset in the v4 exomes, but the v4 genomes annotation does not have any subset stratification
+- `fafmax`: This annotation is stratified by subset in the v4 exomes, but the v4 genomes annotation does not have any subset stratification.
 - `region_flags`: The v4 exomes Hail Table has the following fields that are not present in the struct on the v4 genomes Hail Table:
   - `fail_interval_qc`
   - `outside_ukb_capture_region`
   - `outside_broad_capture_region`
-- `allele_info`: The v4 exomes Hail Table has an additional field in this struct, 'has_star', that is not present in the struct on the v4 genomes Hail Table
+- `allele_info`: The v4 exomes Hail Table has an additional field in this struct, 'has_star', that is not present in the struct on the v4 genomes Hail Table.
-- `info`: Sibling singletons were used to train the variant QC models for the v4 exomes but were not used in the v4 genomes variant QC
+- `info`: Sibling singletons were used to train the variant QC models for the v4 exomes but were not used in the v4 genomes variant QC.

 #### gnomAD v4.1 joint frequency Hail Table annotations
 Global fields

 - `versions`: Struct containing the exomes and genomes versions.
 - `genomes_globals`: Global fields from the gnomAD genomes.
   - `freq_meta`: Allele frequency metadata for the gnomAD genomes.
-An ordered list containing the frequency aggregation group for each element of the ‘genomes.freq’ array row annotation.
+An ordered list containing the frequency aggregation group for each element of the `genomes.freq` array row annotation.
-  - `freq_meta_sample_count`: A sample count per sample grouping defined in the genomes ‘genomes.freq_meta’ global annotation.
+  - `freq_meta_sample_count`: A sample count per sample grouping defined in the genomes `genomes.freq_meta` global annotation.
   - `faf_meta`: Filtering allele frequency metadata for the gnomAD genomes.
-An ordered list containing the frequency aggregation group for each element of the ‘genomes.faf’ array row annotation.
+An ordered list containing the frequency aggregation group for each element of the `genomes.faf` array row annotation.
   - `age_distribution`: Callset-wide age histogram calculated on the gnomAD genomes.
     - `bin_edges`: Bin edges for the age histogram.
     - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.
     - `n_smaller`: Count of age values falling below lowest histogram bin edge.
     - `n_larger`: Count of age values falling above highest histogram bin edge.
 - `exomes_globals`: Global fields from the gnomAD exomes.
   - `freq_meta`: Allele frequency metadata for the gnomAD exomes.
-An ordered list containing the frequency aggregation group for each element of the ‘exomes.freq’ array row annotation.
+An ordered list containing the frequency aggregation group for each element of the `exomes.freq` array row annotation.
-  - `freq_meta_sample_count`: A sample count per sample grouping defined in the exomes ‘exomes.freq_meta’ global annotation.
+  - `freq_meta_sample_count`: A sample count per sample grouping defined in the exomes `exomes.freq_meta` global annotation.
   - `faf_meta`: Filtering allele frequency metadata for the gnomAD exomes.
-An ordered list containing the frequency aggregation group for each element of the ‘exomes.faf’ array row annotation.
+An ordered list containing the frequency aggregation group for each element of the `exomes.faf` array row annotation.
   - `age_distribution`: Callset-wide age histogram calculated on the gnomAD exomes.
     - `bin_edges`: Bin edges for the age histogram.
     - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.
     - `n_smaller`: Count of age values falling below lowest histogram bin edge.
     - `n_larger`: Count of age values falling above highest histogram bin edge.
 - `joint_globals`: Global fields from the combined (joint) gnomAD exomes and genomes.
   - `freq_meta`: Allele frequency metadata for the joint gnomAD exomes and genomes.
-An ordered list containing the frequency aggregation group for each element of the ‘joint.freq’ array row annotation.
+An ordered list containing the frequency aggregation group for each element of the `joint.freq` array row annotation.
-  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘joint.freq’ array row annotation.
+  - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the `joint.freq` array row annotation.
   - `faf_meta`: Filtering allele frequency metadata for the combined gnomAD exomes and genomes.
-An ordered list containing the frequency aggregation group for each element of the ‘joint.faf’ array row annotation.
+An ordered list containing the frequency aggregation group for each element of the `joint.faf` array row annotation.
-  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint.faf’) row annotation.
+  - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (`joint.faf`) row annotation.
-  - `freq_meta_sample_count`: A sample count per sample grouping defined in the joint ‘joint.freq_meta’ global annotation.
+  - `freq_meta_sample_count`: A sample count per sample grouping defined in the joint `joint.freq_meta` global annotation.
   - `age_distribution`: Callset-wide age histogram calculated on the combined gnomAD exomes and genomes.
     - `bin_edges`: Bin edges for the age histogram.
     - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.